Hearing the Changes

 With each success, on to the next chord.

-Note: Sometimes it is easier to figure this out on piano than the ukulele or guitar.
-You don't need piano technique, simply how to make simple chords on the piano and know the names of the piano keys — Pretty easy on piano.
+NOTE: Sometimes it is easier to figure this out on piano than the ukulele or guitar.
+You don't need piano technique, you just need to know how to make Simple Chords on the Piano and knowing the names of the piano keys — pretty easy on piano.

 Bass Voicings

-If not quite right, but seems like the right chord but not he right root.
-It might be a bass voicing or slash chord .
-If C is the bass, lowest note try C/D, C/E, Cm/F, C/G, Cm/G, C/Bb, C/B. If this fails, and it could be any bass note with C as the name of the chord.
+If not quite right, but seems like the right chord but not the right root.
+It might be a chord inversion or Slash Chord .
+If C. If it sounds like a C major chord but now exactly the C you are playing, the lowest note might not be C. Try C/D, C/E, Cm/F, C/G, Cm/G, C/Bb, C/B, with the notes after the slash the lowest note in the chord voicing.
+If this fails, it could be any bass note with C as the name of the chord.

 Here are some examples of this type of progressions.

-I call this the Secret Agent sound and it is typically supporting the melody.
-Witchcraft is a jazz standard that has the movement.
+• C Cm7+5 Cm6 Cm7+5 — I call this the Secret Agent sound and it is typically supporting the melody.
+Witchcraft is a jazz standard that has this movement.

-• C Cmaj7 C6 Cmaj7 — Coom substutition for two measure or 8 beats of C
+• C Cmaj7 C6 Cmaj7 — A common substitution for two measures or 8 beats of C

 • Cmaj7 Caug C6 Cmaj7 or C Caug C6 Caug C